Brian-S-Park/Bash-Clean-motd/README.md

 folder.
 The "Available updates" message will not appear unless there is an update immediately available to preserve a clean looking  terminal.
 Below is an example of what your terminal can look like as well.
 I used the tool jp2a by cslarsen (https://github.com/cslarsen/jp2a) to create an ascii image of the ubuntu logo and the ascii image is avialable in the /ascii folder.
-The current code has been updated to center the message depedning on any terminal screen size.It was a fun little project to introduce myself to bash scripting.
+The current code has been updated to center the message depending on any terminal screen size.
+It was a fun little project to introduce myself to bash scripting.
 Thank you for checking out my project!

 	Example: